-§15-217-79.5 Renovation permit. (a) Applicability.
-Any renovation project for an existing building, including uses, structures, and activities identified by section 15-217-79.5(b) that are in compliance with the setback requirements, height limits, and all other applicable standards and, where applicable, those relating to section
+\$15-217-79.5 Renovation permit. (a) Applicability.
+Any renovation project for an existing building, including uses, structures, and activities identified by section 15-217-79.5(b) that comply with the setback requirements, height limits, and all other applicable standards and, where applicable, those relating to section 15-217-93 (nonconformities), shall require a renovation permit.